GermanWeisenheimer/Shiftago-Qt/README.md

 ### Building a Distribution

-On Windows it is possible to build a standalone distribution of the game using PyInstaller by running the following command:

-    make_dist.bat
+poetry build

-This will create a standalone executable in the `dist` directory.
+This will create a standalone executable in the `dist/pyinstaller/<arc>` directory.

 ## Usage